Why is the MyWays success framework like learning to drive?

 Behaviors and practices that enable students to own their learning and cultivate personal effectiveness

-Academic Behaviors - Key performance behaviors like going to class; participating fully; completing homework and projects; and managing time and resources
+Academic Behaviors - Going to class; participating fully; completing homework and projects; and managing time and resources

 Learning Strategies - Study skills and strategies, goal-setting, self-regulated learning, help seeking

-Social Skills & Responsibilities - Interpersonal skills, empathy, cooperation, and ability to build social networks, as well as ethics and leadership
+Social Skills & Responsibilities - Interpersonal skills, empathy, cooperation, leadership, ethics, and ability to build social networks

 Creative Know How